hscstudio/yii2-app-workshop/README.md

-Yii 2 Single Project Template
+Yii 2 Workshop Project Template
 ============================

-Yii 2 Single Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.
+Yii 2 Workshop Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.

-The template is basic with advanced application template features.
+The template is single with more extension for workshop purpose.
 It includes all commonly used configurations that would allow you to focus on adding new features to your application.